jasonLaster/backbone.wreqr-radio/README.md

 ch.reset();
 ```

-## Global API
+## 'Top Level' API

-If you want to communicate on a channel but don't want to keep a reference of it, you can do so through the `radio` object directly.
+If you want to communicate on a channel but don't need to keep a reference of it, you can do so through the `radio` object directly.

 ```js
 // Attach a listener on the vent of `someChannel`